Prototype Of Trump’s Wall Was Breached With A Saw, ‘NBC News’ Reports

 NBC News reported Thursday that the prototype of a steel slat-based wall proposed by the president can be easily cut with a saw.
 The report, from Jacob Soboroff and Julia Ainsley, found that when the Department of Homeland Security tested the prototype in 2017, the U.S. Customs and Border Protection later issued a report stating that “experts from the Marine Corps were instructed to attempt to destroy the barriers with common tools,” a task at which they succeeded.

-The network also obtained a photo of the slats, after they were sawed through.
+The network also obtained a photo of the slats after they were sawed through.
 And the report stated that all of the other proposed prototypes were breachable as well.
 KPBS reported a similar conclusion last fall, although it did not obtain a photo.

-The president, in 2017, ordered the construction of several prototypes for the wall, and he inspected them in Southern California in the spring of 2018.
+The president, in 2017, ordered the construction of several prototypes for the wall, and he inspected them in southern California in the spring of 2018.
 Trump ultimately settled on the steel slat design when he made a renewed push for the wall this month.

 Testing by DHS in late 2017 showed all 8 prototypes, including the steel slats, were vulnerable to breaching, according to an internal February 2018 U.S. Customs and Border Protection report. https://t.co/SNxn6YneG9